boxblinkracer/phpunuhi/README.md

 The whole configuration is done using a XML file.
 You can create different translation sets with different files and settings.

-Configure a **translation** node for every scope of translation.
+Configure a **translation set** for every bundle (scope) of your translations.
-This scope can then contain multiple files that need to match and only vary in their content.
+Such a set can then contain multiple files with your individual language and locale values.

 ```xml